lanfurama/furama_vault_app_nextjs/README.md

    - Check TypeScript errors

 3. **Deployment Issues**
-   - Verify environment variables in Vercel
    - Check build logs in Vercel dashboard
-   - Ensure API_BASE_URL points to accessible URL
+   - Ensure all environment variables are set
+   - Verify your API is accessible from Vercel

 ## Contributing